“And he spake a parable unto them to this end, that men ought always to pray, and not to faint;……” – Luke 18:1-8

 Had I been delivered without knowing how to recognize and refuse the lies to which I had been enslaved for years, I believe I soon would have been re-invaded.
 Also, I would not have learned from any early deliverance the extent of my bondage and how far down the Lord had to reach bring me up from the horrible pit, the miry clay, nor would I have been as aware as I now am of the rebellion of my own natural heart and the venom of all satanic forces against God.

 These are a few of the reasons why I believe a prolonged deliverance process has been necessary for and beneficial to me-not that I’m grateful for demons for I despise them and long to be like Christ-but I marvel at the sovereign purposes of God in His dealings with me, and I praise Him with all my heart for His mercy, love, and grace toward me.

 (Merrill F. Unger, What Demons Can Do To Saints, pgs.
 165-166)

-Full deliverance may take weeks, months, or sometimes years; or it may require only minutes to a few hours.
+Full deliverance may take weeks, months, or sometimes years, or it may require only minutes to a few hours.
 A strong factor for final freedom from the invading spirit(s) is when the person has completely and fully submitted to God and resisted the devil (James 4:7).
 But it is all ultimately God’s choice to fully deliver a person.

 Never give up in prayer for full deliverance.
 Jesus commanded that one should persist in prayer until God answers (Luke 11:5-10; Luke 18:1-8).